foxdonut/static-tagged-union/README.md

 ```

 For each case that you provided when creating the tagged union, you get a function that creates
 an instance.
-The function accepts a single optional argument that becomes the value stored in
+The function accepts a single optional argument that becomes the params stored in
 the instance.
-Each instance is a plain JavaScript object of the form `{ case: ..., value: ... }`
+Each instance is a plain JavaScript object of the form `{ id: ..., params: ... }`

 ### Use `fold` to handle cases: